ABr-hub/Simple_MLP/README.md

 ***(Please be patient.
 This repository is under construction.)***

 This repository contains a **basic MLP**, implemented from scratch to demonstrate it's capabilities in comparison to the **logistic regression** as a basline machine learning method across different problems of varying complexity.
+Furthermore the backpropagation algorithm which makes optimizing modern deep learning models convenient is examined.

 NOTE: The drawings are taken out of my PhD Thesis ***"Deep-learning based condition monitoring of electro-mechanical drive-systems.
 (2024)"***